Jessime/Jessime.github.io/_posts/2021-02-08-marketing-retro.md

 The wanted me to make a hour long presentation as part of the interview.
 The last time I made a talk that long, I practiced it for weeks.
 Given that they gave me a week's heads up total, I took the weekend and put together what I could.
+I'd say I put in a dozen hours, realistically.
 I was pretty excited about the product and was kinda looking forward to giving the talk.
 The day before my interview, I got this email: